willibrandon/NetContextServer/docs/getting-started.md

 5. Start coding!
 Try asking Cursor AI questions about your codebase.

 Example prompts to try:
+- "List all .NET source files in this project directory"
-- "Find all authentication-related code in the project"
+- "Search for exact text matches in the code files"
-- "Show me how error handling is implemented"
+- "Analyze NuGet packages in all projects"
+- "Get the current list of ignore patterns"
+- "Add these ignore patterns: *.generated.cs, bin/*"
-- "List all API endpoints in the codebase"
+- "List all .csproj files in this directory"
+- "Show me the contents of this file"
+- "What's the current base directory for file operations?"

 ## Common Operations